dbt-opiner/dbt-opiner/README.md

 Inspired in Benn Stancil's [blog post](https://benn.substack.com/p/the-rise-of-the-analytics-pretendgineer) where he says:
 >My suspicion is that dbt [...] needs something that aggressively imposes [...] opinions on its users.
 It needs dbt on Rails: A framework that builds a project’s scaffolding, and tells us how to expand it—and not through education, but through functional requirements.
 Show where to put which bits of logic.
 Prevent me from doing circular things.
 Blare warnings at me when I use macros incorrectly.
 Force me to rigorously define “production.”

-Far for being a dbt framework, this less ambitious tool aims to help enforcing standards and best practices in dbt projects at scale, as part of the federated data governance principle of a data mesh architecture.
+Far from being a dbt framework, this less ambitious tool aims to help enforce standards and best practices in dbt projects at scale, as part of the data mesh architecture’s federated governance principle.

 Although other similar tools exist, they fall short in some aspects:
-  - [dbt-checkpoint](https://github.com/dbt-checkpoint/dbt-checkpoint) doesn't work well with multi projects repositories and doesn't provide a way to define custom opinions.
+  - [dbt-checkpoint](https://github.com/dbt-checkpoint/dbt-checkpoint) doesn't work well with multi projects repositories and doesn't provide a way to define custom opinions (with different levels of severity).
   - [dbt-score](https://dbt-score.picnic.tech/) doesn't work as a pre-commit hook and it's oriented to check mainly the metadata of the nodes.
+Other checks like one model per yml file or explicit column selection are not easy to integrate.

 dbt-opiner tries to fill this gap.
-It can be used as a cli, as a pre-commit hook, and in CI pipelines, and it allows to define custom opinions that check multiple aspects of dbt projects such as:
+It can be used as a CLI, pre-commit hook, and in CI pipelines.
+It allows the definition of custom opinions for checking multiple aspects of dbt projects such as:
   - Naming conventions
   - Data and unit tests checks
   - Documentation checks